DecisionsDev/decisions-on-spark/simple-loan-validation-spark-runner/README.md

 </Metric>
 ```
 This slmtag file directory has to be scanned by the IBM ILMT tool to consolidate and report the product usages.
+In the ILMT console Go to Reports -> Resource Utilization to see the "IBM Operational Decision Manager" usages.